ring-lang/ring/marketing/pwct/README.md

 In this document we talk about the progress in PWCT 2.0 development.

-The document contains some news (Not a complete description for the product)
+This document contains some news (Not a complete description of the product)

 PWCT is a General-Purpose Visual Programming Language (http://pwct.org)